Hands frosting vanilla cupcakes with creamy stabilized mascarpone icing in a bright kitchen.

 1. Bloom the gelatin

 Sprinkle the gelatin over the cold water in a small bowl.
-Let it stand for 5 minutes.
-It should absorb the water and look spongy.
+Let it stand for about 5 minutes.
+It should absorb the liquid and look spongy.
+After it has bloomed, warm it gently until just melted.
+A few seconds in the microwave is usually enough.

 2. Whip the cream